 The number of awards and the award amount will be based on the final US Department of Education (USED) award notification and number of quality proposals approved.
 Grants funded by the 21st CCLC program may supplement, but NOT supplant, existing out-of-school funding or programs.
 Proposals will be reviewed pending successful completion of ALL required components as specified in the Request for Application (RFA).
 In the event that anticipated federal funding is decreased, a proportional decrease will be made to all awardees.

-The award will be for five consecutive years, with applicants receiving 100% funding for each of the first three years of the program, followed by a 25% reduction in original funding in year four and a 50% reduction in original funding in year five.
+The award will be for five consecutive years, with applicants receiving 100% funding for each of the first three years of the program, followed by a 25% reduction in original funding in years four and five.
 Continued funding throughout the five years is pending satisfactory performance by the sub-grantees as evaluated by the program office in the Arizona Department of Education and compliance with all grant requirements.
 The sub-grantees will be required to complete Renewal Applications for the four consecutive years.
 Funded programs will not be permitted to reduce the quantity or quality of services, the number of regular attendees, or the length of operation to account for reduced funding.

-Please read the 21st Century Community Learning Center (CCLC) Cycle 12 Grant Application Fact Sheets carefully before completing the online application.
+Please read the 21st Century Community Learning Center (CCLC) Cycle XIII Grant Application Guidance carefully before completing the online application.
 You may find this and other downloadable documents below under Downloadable Tools.

-- WORD form – 21st CCLC Cycle 12 Grant Application
+- WORD form – NEW 21st CCLC Cycle 13 Grant Application

 - Budget Planning Tool